St. Regis Mohawk Reservation in Franklin County, New York — The American Northeast (Mid-Atlantic)

 The rich resources of the new world were the source of conflict between European countries, resulting in wars that disrupted and divided native communities.
 Despite the upheaval the Mohawk culture and traditions endure.

 Sturgeon.
-The fertile river valleys provided for agricultural harvests to supplement fish and game.
+The fertile river valleys provided for agricultural harvests to supplement fish

 The dense forests provided game and raw materials for shelter, baskets, and other utilitarian items.
 Whitetail Deer.